General Government administration: Inner Conflict and Quality of Administration

-There was some conflict in the understanding of the power structure within the generalgouvernement, particularly with Frank.
+There was some conflict in the understanding of the power structure within the General Government, particularly with Frank.
 He saw himself as the "supreme territorial chief" and more powerful than SS and Police Leader Friedrich-Wilhelm Krüger.
-Frank would go on an appoint Krüger as his Staatssekretär for Security, meaning Krüger would take orders from Frank.
+Frank appointed Krüger as his Staatssekretär for Security, meaning Krüger would take orders from Frank.
 Himmler was not thrilled by these decisions, as both men were hungry for power.
 This conflict would be taken out on the Jews.